arausuy/checkout-kata/README.md

 recognise the two B’s and price them at 45 (for a total price so far of 95).
 Because the pricing changes frequently, we need to be able to pass in a set of pricing rules each time we start handling a checkout transaction.

+## To Run

+`sbt run`

+You will then be prompted to enter your pricing.
+There is a specific format for this:

+`a,50,3 for 130~b,30,2 for 45~c,20~d,15`

+You will then be prompted to scan your items.
+A <enter>
+B <enter>
+B <enter>
+CHECKOUT <enter>

+You will receive a running total of your basket and a final one upon finishing checking out.

+## To Test

+`sbt test` will run the test suite.
+The tests use Scalatests WordSpec.